Random orthonormal polynomials: local universality and expected number of real roots: Introduction

-As an application, we apply Theorem \ref{t.main1} to the system of classical Jacobi polynomials $(p_n^{\beta,\gamma})_{n\ge 0}$ (which by using particular values of $(\beta,\gamma)$ will reduce to the Legendre polynomials, the Chebyshev polynomials of type 1, and the Chebyshev polynomials of type 2).
+As an application, we apply Theorems \ref{t.main1} and \ref{thm:real} to the system of classical Jacobi polynomials $\left (p_n^{(\beta,\gamma)}\right )_{n\ge 0}$ (which by using particular values of $(\beta,\gamma)$ covers the Legendre polynomials, the Chebyshev polynomials of type 1, and the Chebyshev polynomials of type 2).
 Recall that the measure generating this system is supported on $(-1, 1)$ and has the following density

 It is clear that this density satisfies the hypothesis involving \eqref{cond:w} in Theorem~\ref{t.main1}.

 The following classical theorem from \cite{freudorthogonal} provides an upper bound for $p_n^{(\beta, \gamma)}$. \begin{lemma} \cite[Theorem 8.1, page 45]{freudorthogonal} For every $\beta>-1$ and $\gamma>-1$, there exist positive constants $c$ and $C$ such that for all $x\in (-1, 1)$, for all $n\ge 1$, we have